votca/votca/index.rst

 ---------

 Development of this software depends on academic research grants.
-If you are using the package, please cite the following papers
+If you are using the package, please cite the following papers:

-* [mashayakrelative]_ Relative entropy and optimization-driven coarse-graining methods in VOTCA
+- [mashayakrelative]_ Relative entropy and optimization-driven coarse-graining methods in VOTCA
-* [ruhle2011hybrid]_ Hybrid approaches to coarse-graining using the VOTCA package: liquid hexane
+- [ruhle2011hybrid]_ Hybrid approaches to coarse-graining using the VOTCA package: liquid hexane
-* [Ruehle:2009.a]_ Versatile Object-oriented Toolkit for Coarse-graining Applications
+- [Ruehle:2009.a]_ Versatile Object-oriented Toolkit for Coarse-graining Applications

 Development